ZachBeta/DOOM.rb/WORKLOGS.md

 ## Current Tasks

+- [ ] stop outputting wad parse with puts in test env, instead log it
+- [ ] fix puts vs logs in wad parser so it stops adding noise to output in terminal window, and instead uses logs for feedback

 - [x] Complete TEXTURE1/TEXTURE2 parsing
   - [x] Implement texture composition from patches
   - [x] Handle texture name directory from PNAMES